Whale-Watching in Monterey Bay

 I’m the face, writer, and photographer behind Venture Beyond the Picture.

-You’re in the right place if you’re looking for travel guides, real tales from the trails, and photography that celebrates wild landscapes, fascinating wildlife, and the quiet beauty of nature.
+You’re in the right place if you’re looking for nature-focused travel guides, real tales from the trails, and photography that celebrates wild landscapes, fascinating wildlife, and the quiet beauty of nature.

 I hope what you find here helps you plan your adventures across the Western U.S., capture the outdoors through your own lens, and spark new inspiration.